kribesk/k8s-lab-setup/lab_report/51-minikube.md

 _(Section by Boris Kirikov)_

-Minikube is kubernetes distribution that can run locally on developers laptop.
+Minikube is kubernetes distribution that can run locally on developers laptop [@minikube].
 It can run on top of any type of host OS because uses VM as a node.
 This is the easiest way to get some hands-on experience with kubernetes, so we decided to start with installing minikube on Windows and trying some basic things.